mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/pagerduty-schedules-connector.md

 > The PagerDuty Schedules Microsoft Graph connector is in preview.
 To request early access, submit the following [request form](https://forms.office.com/r/JniPmK5bzm).

 ## Capabilities
 - Access PagerDuty schedules in Copilot using the power of Semantic search.
 - Retain ACLs defined by your organization.
 - Customize your crawl frequency.
 - Create workflows using this connection and plugins from Microsoft Copilot Studio.

 ## Limitations
 - When Advanced Permissions is enabled in PagerDuty, only members of the teams linked to a specific schedule can access and search for that schedule in Microsoft Search and Microsoft 365 Copilot.

 ## Prerequisites

-Before you create a PagerDuty Schedules Microsoft Graph connector, complete the following steps:

 1. Creat a PagerDuty account with administrator permission in the PagerDuty application.
 2. Add a new app in PagerDuty with OAuth 2.0 functionality enabled.
 For more information, see [OAuth Functionality](https://developer.pagerduty.com/docs/oauth-functionality) and [Register an App](https://developer.pagerduty.com/docs/register-an-app).
 3. Select ‘Scoped OAuth’ in PagerDuty new app registration setting page.